C17H19NO3-SS/react-draft/README.md

 ### `bun start`

 Starts the production server.
 This command should be used after you have built the project.
 It serves the optimized, static files from the `dist` directory.

-### `bun run build.ts`

-Builds the app for production to the `dist` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.
-The build script accepts several command-line arguments to customize the output.
-Run `bun run build.ts --help` for more information.

 ## 📁 Project Structure